 Starlink Mobile deep dive

-Starlink Mobile vs. In-Motion
+Starlink Mobile vs. Mobile Priority

-You’ll also need to shell out for the pricey Flat High Performance hardware, which costs $2,500 (yikes!).
-Here’s a quick breakdown of the two different Starlink Mobile tiers.
+You'll also need to shell out for the pricey Flat High-Performance hardware, which costs $2,500 (yikes!).
+Here's a quick breakdown of the two different Starlink Mobile tiers.

 Plan | Mobile | Mobile Priority |